-For further information or assistance with the eGUS system, AGA members may contact Mr. Paul Pierson, Manager Statistical Services at (202) 824-7133 or ppierson@aga.org.
+For further information or assistance with the eGUS system, AGA members may contact Mr. Paul Pierson, Manager, Statistical Services at (202) 824-7133 or via e-mail at ppierson@aga.org.

 AGA members and non-members may request specific queries of the database for a nominal fee.
-If you would like information regarding available data or query fees, please contact Mr. Paul Pierson, Manager, Statistical Services at (202) 824-7133 or ppierson@aga.org.
+If you would like information regarding available data or query fees, please contact Mr. Paul Pierson, Manager, Statistical Services at (202) 824-7133 or via email at ppierson@aga.org.